boostorg/boost-ci/CMake.md

 Key elements usually required by Boost libraries are (in order of use, with `<name>` as placeholders):

 - [`cmake_minimum_required`](https://cmake.org/cmake/help/latest/command/cmake_minimum_required.html)`(VERSION <version>)`:
-    Will error if the used CMake is older than specified.
+    Will error if the CMake being used is older than specified.
     Possibly changes behavior according to [CMake policies](https://cmake.org/cmake/help/latest/command/cmake_policy.html), i.e. potentially incompatible changes introduced in some CMake version.
     The `<version>` can be `<min>...<max>` which basically means: Require at least CMake `<min>` and enable all policies up to the current CMake version or `<max>`.
 - [`project`](https://cmake.org/cmake/help/latest/command/project.html)`(<boost-name> VERSION "${BOOST_SUPERPROJECT_VERSION}" LANGUAGES CXX)`: